Skip to main content

 Subletting and Lease Assignment

 Subletting allows a tenant to transfer financial responsibility to a subtenant, avoiding lease termination.
 However, leases may require landlord approval.
-Lease assignment transfers full responsibility to a new tenant, relieving the original tenant of obligations.
+A lease assignment gives all responsibility to a new tenant.
+This frees the original tenant from obligations and legal issues.

 Impact on Credit Score and Rental History

 Breaking a lease can affect credit scores if unpaid rent is reported as a debt.
+It could put security deposits at risk.
 It may also impact rental history, making future leases harder to secure.
 Paying outstanding balances and maintaining open communication with landlords can help preserve financial and rental reputations.

 The Role of Property Managers in Lease Termination